cody-little/cody-little.github.io/_posts/2017-09-12-the-best-organizer-software.markdown

 tags: [Productivity, Software] # add tag
 ---

 Over the course of my professional and academic experience I have developed strong programming skills for statistics, machine learning, and data visualizations.
-I use R for statistical analysis and modelling, web application development with R shiny, and report writing with Rmarkdown.
-Everything else you can do with programming languages I use Python.
-My biggest asset that sets my R and Python skills apart is my data cleaning and transforming skills.
-Across all of my projects using these languages I had to serve as both data analyst/scientist and data engineer which resulted in highly devleoped and creative data cleaning abilities.
+I have written code that ranges from building interactive dashboards with R shiny to optimizing the hyperperameters on a gradient boosted tree algorithim.
+Check out some details below or my Github to see some sample work.
 Along with using these skills I have experience using HTML, CSS, and SQL as well, working with data forces you to be highly adaptive to learning new skills so I am always yearning to learn more.
 Check out some sample project descriptions and links to my github to view the code below.

 ## Statistical Modelling Using R